MeerzaA/Student-Mentor-Matching-System-/README.md

 To access the web app you can click the link below 👇.
   Link -> https://fsc-mentor-matching.web.app/Home%20Screen/Home.html

+Note**
-You will need to make an account to get started.
+ - You will need to make an account to get started.
+ - This system is best used on browser, it has not been optamized for mobile.